Level Mountain: Hazards and monitoring

-Streams

-Several tributaries of the Hackett, Nahlin, Tahltan and Tuya rivers originate from Level Mountain:

 Human history

 Occupation

 In 1891–1892, the Hudson's Bay Company constructed a trail from the junction of the Sheslay and Hackett rivers to the southwestern slope of Level Mountain.
 Here, the company had built a trading post by 1898 named Egnell after its operator Albert Egnell.
 After spending one winter at the post, Egnell found that there was no trade to be done in the area and the post was subsequently abandoned.
 Egnell died on June 22, 1900, from an accidental gun shot to his leg by his son, McDonald, five days earlier and was buried at the Liard Post near the mouth of the Dease River.